 Finding people who will support you in your journey can help make it easier.
-Online communities have has enabled young people to connect and find other LGBTQ young people.
+Social media has enabled young people to connect and find other LGBTQ young people.
 Finding community may be difficult at first, but it's important to feel connected to and supported by a community that understands you.
 Many people have blogs or YouTube channels where they talk about their experiences.
 There may also be groups at your school or on your campus that you can connect with.
+80% of Young People believe laws should protect trans people from job discrimination2

-80% of Young People believe laws should protect trans people from job discrimination2 believe trans people should be able to use the bathroom that matches their gender3
+62% of Young People believe trans people should be able to use the bathroom that matches their gender3